Convention on the Rights of the Child: Canada

 Canada became a signatory to the convention on 28 May 1990 and ratified in 1991.
 Youth criminal laws in Canada underwent major changes resulting in the Youth Criminal Justice Act (YCJA) which went into effect on 1 April 2003.
 The Act specifically refers to Canada's different commitments under the convention.
-The convention was influential in the administrative law decision of Baker v Canada (Minister of Citizenship and Immigration).
+The convention was influential in the administrative law decision of Baker v Canada (Minister of Citizenship and Immigration), although the Supreme Court of Canada ultimately held that "Its provisions [...] have no direct application within Canadian law".